Skip to main content

 • SMO 4: Code of Ethics for Professional Accountants

-In Norway, the Auditors Act of 2020 mandates all statutory auditors and audit firms to be subject to principles of professional ethics.
-The Auditors Act includes independence requirements in line with the EU Audit Directive and other provisions related to the auditor's role, engagement partner, professional confidentiality, and acceptance and resignation.
-As reported by the Revisorforeningen, these requirements are as stringent as and align with the 2022 International Code of Ethics issued by the IESBA.
+In Norway, the Auditors Act of 2020 requires all statutory auditors and audit firms to comply with principles of professional ethics and independence.
+The Act includes independence requirements aligned with the European Union (EU) Audit Directive and the EU Audit Regulation, as well as provisions relating to the auditor’s role, engagement partner responsibilities, professional confidentiality, and acceptance and resignation of engagements.

-Revisorforeningen has established an ongoing process to monitor new and amended IESBA pronouncements and disseminates information to its members through its website and e-mail newsletters.
-The institute reports that it reviews and provides comments on IESBA exposure drafts as needed.
+Revisorforeningen has established an ongoing process to monitor new and amended IESBA pronouncements and to disseminate updates to members through its website, technical alerts, and e-mail newsletters.
+The institute also continues to review and provide comments on IESBA exposure drafts and consultation papers where relevant.

 Current Status: Sustain